SBoudrias/Inquirer.js/packages/core/README.md

 ### `usePagination`

 When looping through a long list of options (like in the `select` prompt), paginating the results appearing on the screen at once can be necessary.
-The `usePagination` hook is the utility used within the `select` and `checkbox` prompt to cycle through the list of options.
+The `usePagination` hook is the utility used within the `select` and `checkbox` prompts to cycle through the list of options.

 Pagination works by taking in the list of options and returning a subset of the rendered items that fit within the page.
 The hook takes in a few options.
 It needs a list of options (`items`), and a `pageSize` which is the number of lines to be rendered.
 The `active` index is the index of the currently selected/selectable item.
 The `loop` option is a boolean that indicates if the list should loop around when reaching the end: this is the default behavior.
 The pagination hook renders items only as necessary, so it takes a function that can render an item at an index, including an `active` state, called `renderItem`.